Squni/motlang/README.md

 ## Description

 Motlang is a webapp which main purpose is to help people learn foreign languages.
-The app finds and matches its users in a way they can easily choose a teacher who can teach them desired language.
+The app finds and matches its users in a way they can easily choose a teacher who is a native speaker and can teach them their desired language.

 ## Features